Faculty of Arts & Science Site NYU Main Site NYU Main Site

 Visual perception and the neural basis of vision

-More recently, I have become interested also in applying fMRI to study the neural basis of Social Cognition.
-In particular, I am interested in the representation of unconscious goals and their effect on behavior.
+More recently, I have become interested also in studying social cognition and its neural basis, in particular the representation of unconscious goals and their effect on behavior.
 Stay tuned for more on that front (or write to me if you may be interested in collaboration).

 Nava [dot] Rubin [at] nyu [dot] edu